What do I need to know before I fly?

 How much baggage can I check in?

-Each ticketed passenger is allowed one carry-on bag, (maximum size 14 inches long by 10 inches wide by 18 inches deep and maximum weight of 20 pounds) one personal item (coat or purse) and two checked bags, up to 50 pounds each, free of charge on Era Alaska operated flights.
+Each ticketed passenger is allowed one carry-on bag, (maximum size 14 inches long by 10 inches wide by 18 inches deep and maximum weight of 20 pounds) one personal item (coat or purse) and two checked bags, up to 50 pounds each, free of charge on Ravn Alaska operated flights.
 An excess baggage fee will be charged for each additional piece of checked baggage.
-Excess charges are as shown below when traveling only on Era Alaska-operated flights.
+Excess charges are as shown below when traveling only on Ravn Alaska-operated flights.

 When making connections to another carrier, you will be subject to the fees of the most significant carrier's rules.
-For example, if you are connecting from any Era Alaska flight to Alaska Airlines from Anchorage to Seattle or beyond, Alaska Airlines' baggage rules and fees will apply as they are the largest portion of your journey.
+For example, if you are connecting from any Ravn Alaska flight to Alaska Airlines from Anchorage to Seattle or beyond, Alaska Airlines' baggage rules and fees will apply as they are the largest portion of your journey.